fabrice-ducos/tactcl/README.md

   - tclx: popular extensions for Tcl
   - jaclin: a TclJava fork (Tcl on the JVM), with Tclblend updated for Tcl 8.6 (jtclsh 8.6 and jaclsh 8.0)

+## NOTES

+  - Before version 0.3.0, TacTCL was relying on another project Jaclin (Jacl INside), that was a fork of TclJava updated for modern JDK and TCL versions.
+TacTCL started as a small TCL distribution integrating TclJava with other tools.
+    Both projects proved difficult to maintain and build separately.
+TacTCL 0.3.0 is basically a merge of TacTCL 0.2.9 and Jaclin 0.1.4.

 ## TODO
   - Test on various Linux and BSD distributions
   - Port on Windows native (.bat, nmake)